-Section 127A-30, HRS, rental or sale of essential commodities during a state of emergency; prohibition against price increases, except for the island of Maui, because the automatic statewide invocation of this provision is not needed for this emergency.
-Section 127A-30, HRS, remains in effect for the island of Maui under my January 5, 2024, Ninth Proclamation Relating to Wildfires.
+Section 127A-30, HRS, rental or sale of essential commodities during a state of emergency; prohibition against price increases, because the automatic statewide invocation of this provision is not needed for this emergency.
+This Proclamation does not affect the invocation and suspensions of section 127A-30, HRS, contained in any other emergency proclamation.

-Chapter 343, HRS, environmental impact statements, and chapter 11-200.1, HAR, environmental impact statement rules, to the extent that compliance results in any additional delays involved with the environmental review process.
+Chapter 343, HRS, environmental impact statements, and chapter 11- 200.1, HAR, environmental impact statement rules, to the extent that compliance results in any additional delays involved with the environmental review process.